Swissair Flight 111: In-flight entertainment network

-Both first and business class seats were equipped with a Windows NT 4.0 based In-Flight Entertainment Network (IFEN) system with touchscreen in-seat video displays and magnetic card readers.
+Both first and business class seats were equipped with a Windows NT 4.0-based In-Flight Entertainment Network (IFEN) system with touchscreen in-seat video displays and magnetic card readers.
 In the galley, a cabin file server served as a central hub for managing content, which facilitated movie downloads, stored flight and casino information, and collected credit card data transmitted from each seat.

 The original system design provided IFEN to all 257 seats.
 Originally, the IFEN was to be powered from the cabin power distribution, but it could not deliver enough power for the complete IFEN setup intended for the 257-seat configuration.
-As a result, 115-volt three-phase 400 Hz AC Bus 2, located in the cockpit area (the origin of the fire), was used to provide most of the IFEN power requirements.
-In April 1997 IFEN configuration was reduced only to 61 first and business class seats.
+As a result, a 115-volt three-phase 400 Hz AC Bus 2, located in the cockpit area (the origin of the fire), was used to provide most of the IFEN power requirements.
+In April 1997 the IFEN configuration was reduced only to 61 first and business class seats.

 By design, AC Bus 2 remained active even when the "CABIN BUS" switch was turned off.
 The purpose of using the "CABIN BUS" switch, which was the first step in Swissair's "Smoke/Fumes of Unknown Origin" checklist during the incident, was to cut off most electrical power to the aircraft cabin, which was not helpful in the system design where IFEN was connected to AC Bus 2.

-Former employees of Interactive Flight Technologies, the company that manufactured the IFEN, conceded that each entertainment system box which processed all information for the passenger interface was positioned under each passenger seat and emitted excessive heat.
+Former employees of Interactive Flight Technologies, the company that manufactured the IFEN, conceded that each entertainment system box, which processed all information for the passenger interface, was positioned under each passenger seat and emitted excessive heat.
 Others raised concerns that extended to the high power consumption and overall heat generation of the system.

 Installation of IFEN at Swissair was rushed and violated various FAA certification procedures.
 According to Swissair Operational Engineering, IFEN added more than 1000 kg of weight to the plane.